 - 1. Application to Graduate.
 Students must submit an application to graduate.
 Applications to Graduate are due by the third Friday of each semester use GRADFORMS to apply.
 Students must be in good academic standing for the semester of graduation and the preceding semester.
 This means that a student who earns a grade of Unsatisfactory in a Clinical Seminar or practicum course in the spring or summer of their second year will experience a delayed graduation.
 Further, students on probation cannot graduate while on probation.
 Students can apply to graduate the semester after probation is lifted. - 2.
 Capstone Document and Final Examination.
 A complete draft of the Capstone document must be submitted to the student's advisor prior to the Application to Graduate deadline.
 All students must submit an approved final Capstone document by the Graduate School's published deadline.
 The Department maintains an electronic record of each Capstone document on the Department server.
 All students must satisfactorily pass their Capstone examination. - 3.
-ASHA Membership and/or Certification Applications and the Exit Interview.
-The Chair of the Department of Speech and Hearing Science must sign all ASHA membership and/or certification applications.
-The Chair will sign each student's application during the student's exit interview, which is normally scheduled during the final week of the term.
-Prior to the exit interview, each student must complete all clinical requirements and meet with their clinical advisor (who will approve and provide a signed record of the student's clinical hours). - Prior to the exit interview, every student must complete an anonymous on-line exit survey concerning their graduate educational experience.
-The feedback received from these questionnaires is used to plan and implement program improvement. - 4.
-Praxis Examination.
-A passing score on the Praxis examination is required for ASHA Certification and for graduation from the program.
-Students should visit the ETS website (www.ets.org/praxis) to determine the correct licensing code for any state in which you will be seeking licensure, and the code for ASHA if you plan to pursue certification.
-In addition, every student is required to submit a copy of their score on the Praxis exam to OSU (select OSU-1592).
-Passing exam results must be reported to OSU prior to submission of the Application to Graduate.
-Approval of the application to graduate is contingent upon successful completion of the Praxis examination.
-Completion of the exam no later than Autumn semester of the 4th year of the program is necessary to ensure that results will be available prior to graduation.
-The score will eventually appear on the student's Advising Report.
-If the score has not yet appeared on the Advising Report by the time of the Exit Interview, the student must bring proof that they have obtained a passing score and that they have requested that it be sent to OSU.
-Please note that the Department Chair may withhold approval of the ASHA certification application without proof of a passing score prior to their exit interview.
+Exit Interview, ASHA Membership and/or Certification Applications.
+During the final term, a 15-minute exit interview will be scheduled between the graduating student and the Chair of the Department of Speech and Hearing Science.
+Students will be able to choose an in-person or Zoom format.
+Prior to the exit interview, each student must complete an anonymous online exit survey concerning their graduate educational experience, as well as a brief questionnaire regarding future contact and job information.
+Feedback received from the exit survey and the exit interview will be used to plan and implement program improvement.